Kueea System is composed of Kueea Networks.

 Every object is an instance of some class.
 Classes contain data and function members.
 Function members are often called methods of the class.

-Classes may implement sets of functions defined by interfaces.
-Interfaces may also define an associated object, which a class must contain somewhere within its data structure.
+Classes may implement sets of members called interfaces.
+If the member is a data member, the class must contain this object somewhere within its data structure.

 Tasks may access this descriptor, which allows a task to execute interface functions without any prior knowledge about a given object.
-Programs may be written to manipulate an object based its type, or based on the supported set of interfaces.
+Programs are written to either manipulate an object based its type, or based on the object’s implemented set of interfaces.

 In other words, run-time type information about objects is a part of the system’s ABI in order to provide system-wide virtual function functionality to every task in the system, regardless of the language a program has been written in.